 Recently, I've been talking a lot about the concept of marketing automation and how it can be a great way to more effectively manage visitors to your website.

-With advanced tracking code installed on your site, it's amazing what additional information you get about those who visit you online... and what you can do with that data to help move people along the conversion process, hopefully becoming a customer someday.
+With advanced tracking code installed on your bank's website, it's amazing what additional information you get about those who visit you online... and what you can do with that data to help move people along the conversion process, hopefully becoming a customer someday.

 What got me excited today was actually seeing the marketing automation process "in the wild" thanks to the folks at Live Oak Bank.
 You see, last week on one of our project calls with a new bank website customer, we visited the Live Oak Bank's site to check out some of their functionality.
 During my visit, I must have been "cookied" as a visitor because while on Facebook today I saw the following advertisement promoting the bank's helpful guide for chicken farmers.